-I thought I would write about what a feedback loop actually is in this blog.
 I’ve come across several clients recently that are not aware of how a feedback loop works and how it can be used.
-I’m hoping this blog will be a useful reference point for those types of explanations.
+I’m hoping this blog will be a useful reference point for those types of conversations.

 What is it?